andmperotti/RitualReminder/README.md

 Disclaimer: This is my first programming project, and I will work on it when I have time to.
 Apologies for any delays.

-#Mapwatch has added a ritual reminder after I brought to light "FindClosestObject" was being inserted into the client.txt, I highly recommend using his app/tool as it has many useful other functions! https://github.com/mapwatch/mapwatch
+#Mapwatch has added a ritual reminder after I brought to light that "FindClosestObject" was being inserted into the client.txt, I highly recommend using his app/tool as it has many useful other functions! https://github.com/mapwatch/mapwatch

 Final note, please go ahead and yoink this code if you can make it better, as long as it helps the POE community then I'm all for it!